Prime Rate

 Market volatility often drives emotional decisions.
 Selling during downturns locks in losses.
 Consistent investing supports long-term outcomes for households with stable income.

 Millennials face unique investment challenges.
 Retirement timelines feel distant.
 Housing competes with investing for capital.
 Digital platforms simplify entry, though simplicity can obscure risk.
 Understanding asset allocation remains essential even within automated portfolios.
+The SEC’s Investor.gov educational resources offer clear, unbiased explanations of investment products and risk disclosures.

 Practical Focus Areas for the Months Ahead